 About

 I am a Scottish artist who has enjoyed a varied career.
-I graduated from Glasgow School of Art 1993, and worked as a bouncer, a chef, a stonemason and a blacksmith before returning to art 1999 to set up Perfect Circle, a commercial fine art company.
+I graduated from Glasgow School of Art in 1993, and worked as a bouncer, a chef, a stonemason and a blacksmith before returning to art in 1999 to set up Perfect Circle, a commercial fine art company.
 Perfect Circle ran for 15 years, alongside Maryhill Art School which I set up with two other tutors.
 At the same time I set up and ran Strange Frames, a bespoke framing company.
 I spent 15 years collaborating with my hero, the Scottish artist and writer Alasdair Gray on his visual work and public projects.
-I’ve also worked for Oscar winning film designers, made huge mosaics and murals acted as the arts consultant for infrastructure projects.
+I’ve also worked for Oscar winning film designers, made huge mosaics, and acted as the arts consultant for infrastructure projects.
 I now live in the countryside working from a studio that I built during lockdown, and painting the Scottish landscape among other passions.

 1999